Epilepsy in children

 - Taking medicines

-- Staying safe, such as never swimming alone, fall-proofing your home and so on
+- Staying safe, such as never swimming alone, fall-proofing your home and avoiding activities that could lead to a fall

 - Managing stress and sleep